1. Introduction

 List<Song> findByTitleStartingWith(String string, Sort sort);

-The following snippet shows an example of how to form the Sort
+The following snippet shows an example of how to form the Sort and call the query method derived from our interface declaration.

 //when